SilkRose/Pony/src/stories/love-licks/love-licks.md

 *What?*

-I open my mouth to ask why she had done so, when she closed my mouth with her hoof, instead pointing to the book.
-I look at the book as she closes it and motions over the tittle with her hoof, 'The Construction of Languages'.
+I open my mouth to ask why she had done so, when she closes my mouth with her hoof, instead pointing to the book.
+I look at the book as she closes it and motions over the title with her hoof, 'The Construction of Languages'.

 She leans close again and licks me once more as I try to connect the two instances.